Hydra-gee/TSAllInOne/README.md

 </tr>
 </tbody>
 </table>

-## Visualization
-There is also a `visualize` function, which is used for visualizing the forecasting result.
-The package `files/figures` saves eight forecasting results, you can also run the trained models by yourself.

 ## Contact
 If you have any questions or suggestions for our paper or codes, please contact us.
 Email: hanwen_hu@sjtu.edu.cn.